prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     the request used the mode "pay", or a `MerchantRefundResponse` if the request used was the mode "abort-refund".
     The ``frontend`` should now fullfill the contract.
-  :status 412 Precondition Failed:
-    The given exchange is not acceptable for this merchant, as it is not in the list of accepted exchanges and not audited by an approved auditor.
+  :status 400 Bad request:
+    Either the client request is malformed or some specific processing error happened that may be the fault of the client as detailed in the JSON body of the response.
   :status 401 Unauthorized:
     One of the coin signatures was not valid.
   :status 403 Forbidden:
     The exchange rejected the payment because a coin was already spent before.
     The response will include the 'coin_pub' for which the payment failed, in addition to the response from the exchange to the ``/deposit`` request.
+  :status 404 Not found:
+    The merchant backend could not find the proposal or the instance and thus cannot process the payment.
+  :status 412 Precondition Failed:
+    The given exchange is not acceptable for this merchant, as it is not in the list of accepted exchanges and not audited by an approved auditor.
+  :status 424 Failed Dependency:
+    The merchant's interaction with the exchange failed in some way.
+    The client might want to try later again.
+    This includes failures like the denomination key of a coin not being known to the exchange as far as the merchant can tell.

   The backend will return verbatim the error codes received from the exchange's :ref:`deposit <deposit>` API.
 If the wallet made a mistake, like by